Bacteria formed on cut onions and potatoes are responsible for more food poisoning cases than spoiled mayonnaise.

 I fondly remember the smell of my mother’s window sill adorned with half onions.
 She swore by the legend that the onions captured any incoming germs and purified the air.

-Mind you, superstition also asserts that it is unlucky to keep cut onions around, as these further sightings gathered by Opie and Tatum demonstrate:
+Mind you, superstition also asserts that it is unlucky to keep cut onions around, as these additional sightings gathered by Opie and Tatum demonstrate:

 To have a cut onion lying about in the house breeds distempers.